vidstack/vidstack.io/src/routes/docs/player/getting-started/tailwind.md

 ## Usage

-The Vidstack Player exposes media state on the `vds-media-ui` element.
-For example,
+The player exposes media state on the `vds-media-ui` element.
+For example:

 ```html
 <vds-video-player src="...">